 My thoughts on the case

-The outcome of this case does seem fair, especially in a society striving for equality, as it must work both ways in my opinion.
+The outcome of this case does seem fair, especially in a society striving for equality, as it must work both ways.

 The featured image of this blog post was taken when I was on maternity leave with our first son in 2010.
-At that time, there was no choice of taking shared parental leave and, whilst my husband did take two weeks paternity leave, we would have seriously considered the option of him taking longer had it been an option and something we felt was financially viable.
+At that time, there was no choice of taking shared parental leave.
+While my husband did take two weeks of paternity leave, we would have seriously considered the option of him taking longer had it been an option and something we felt was financially viable.

-The first and most obvious, is for employers to “harmonise” the rate of pay for shared parental leave to match maternity leave.
+The first and most apparent is for employers to “harmonise” the rate of pay for shared parental leave to match maternity leave.

-But other lawyers are suggesting that employers should hold fire before making any policy changes, as the judgement isn’t binding and it looks as though Capita will be taking this to an EAT in order to appeal the decision.
+But other lawyers are suggesting that employers should hold fire before making any policy changes, as the judgement isn’t binding, and it looks as though Capita will be taking this to an EAT to appeal the decision.